GenomeDK/genomedk-docs/index.rst

 What does it cost?
 ==================

-In 2021, the prices are:
+In 2022, the prices are:

 * 0.12 DKK/billing hour
+* 2.16 DKK/GPU hour
 * 250 DKK/TB/year
-* 700 DKK/TB/year in backup*
+* 500 DKK/TB/year in backup*

 One billing hour corresponds to one CPU core for one hour or 8 GB memory for one hour, whichever is highest.
+One GPU hour is the same as 18 core hours (half of the cores of a GPU node).

 Prices are updated yearly and are subject to change.
 Do not hesitate to contact us if you have any questions.

-\* For example, if you store 1 TB of data in backup for a year you will be billed 250 + 700 DKK.
-250 DKK for the on-disk copy and 700 DKK for the two off-site backup copies.
+\* For example, if you store 1 TB of data in backup for a year you will be billed 250 + 500 DKK.
+250 DKK for the on-disk copy and 500 DKK for off-site backup copy.

 How do I pay?
 =============